 Treasurer: Courtney Cartney

-Courtney Cartney has 19 years of corporate finance experience and is currently a Finance Manager at IBM.
+Courtney Cartney has 22 years of IT Management & Corporate Finance experience and is currently an Account Executive Director at Kyndryl.

 She graduated from St Cloud State University in St Cloud, Minnesota with a Bachelor of Science Degree in Finance in 1999.

 Membership: Anna Braum